akka/akka-persistence-r2dbc/docs/src/main/paradox/data-partition.md

 requirements.
 To be able to spread the load over more than one database the event journal, snapshot store and durable state can be split up over multiple tables and physical backend databases.

+Without any application-level concerns or specific sharding features in the databases the R2DBC plugin has support for:

+* database partitioning - vertical database scalability by multiple tables in one physical database
+* database sharding - horizontal database scalability by distributing the data across multiple physical databases

 The data is partitioned by the slices that are used for @ref[`eventsBySlices`](query.md#eventsbyslices) and
 @extref:[Projections](akka-projection:r2dbc.html).
 Events are grouped into slices based on a deterministic hash of the persistence identifier of the entity that emitted the event.
 There are 1024 slices, from 0 to 1023.
 A projection instance consumes events from a range of slices.
 For example, running 4 Projection instances the slice ranges would be 0-255, 256-511, 512-767, 768-1023.
 Changing to 8 slice ranges means that the ranges would be 0-127, 128-255, 256-383, …, 768-895, 896-1023.